-Postdoctoral position in quantum many-body and quantum information theory
+Postdoctoral positions in condensed matter and quantum information theory

-- a letter indicating their main research interests,
+- a letter indicating the main research interests,

 - a detailed curriculum vitae,